 Why should you choose Tio University of Applied Sciences and the International Tourism Management bachelor’s degree?
-Simple: because the tourism and travel sector is looking for well-educated managers such as yourself and because this bachelor’s degree was awarded the title of best tourism degree in the Netherlands for the eighth consecutive year (Higher Education Guide).
+Simple: because the tourism and travel sector is looking for well-educated managers such as yourself and because this bachelor’s degree was awarded the title of best tourism degree in the Netherlands for the ninth consecutive year (Higher Education Guide).

 Below, you can read more about why students choose this unique tourism degree at Tio.